drovani/drovani.github.io/_posts/2016/2016-10-07-A-Word-On-Validation.md

 }
 {% endhighlight %}

-This validates that both the DisplayName and the PatronType are no longer than 250 characters and are not empty.
-There is no validation as to whether the PatronType exists in some look-up table, or whether the DisplayName is unique (or if it even needs to be unique).
+This validates that both the `DisplayName` and the `PatronType` are not longer than 250 characters and are not empty.
+There is no validation as to whether the `PatronType` exists in some look-up table, or whether the `DisplayName` is unique (or if it even needs to be unique).

 ### Why A Command Does Not Require Itself Be Valid